YNHHS Administrative Fellowship

-- Complete the online administrative fellow application, found at www.ynhhs.org/careers (available August through October).
+Complete the online administrative fellow application, found at www.ynhhs.org/careers (available August through October).

 - Submit required materials (due the first Monday in October) through the NAFCAS online application system: cover letter, resume, personal statement, essay question response, official graduate transcripts (in the Academic History Quadrant of NAFCAS) unofficial undergraduate transcripts (under Program Materials Quadrant), and three letters of recommendation (in the Supporting Information Quadrant of NAFCAS).

-For additional information or questions, please contact Lyn Salsgiver, VP Strategic Planning and Community Health Improvement at firstname.lastname@example.org or 203-384-3946.
+For additional information or questions, please contact Lyn Salsgiver, vice president, Strategy & Community Health Improvement, Administrative Fellowship Program Director at email@example.com or 203-384-3946.